dulnan/nuxt-graphql-middleware/docs/examples/static-graphql-server-headers.md

-# Using Auth Headers
+# Static GraphQL Server Headers

-If your GraphQL endpoint requires you to authenticate requests via `Authentication` header (or any other header) there's two things you need to do:

-## For `schema-ast` introspection requests (downloading schema) during build
+This example shows what to do if your GraphQL server requires you to send static headers (such as basic auth or a token header) _that are not user/session based_.

+## Downloading the schema

+Because downloading the schema happens during the module's initialisation, [server options](/configuration/server-options) are not yet loaded.

+For this reason, there are only limited possibilities to define headers for this request.

 Header key and value must be provided directly in the configuration.
 Check out the